Celebrate 20 Years of BringFido! $20 off a $250+ hotel booking with promo code PAWTY

 “There’s not mush-room for me to fit!”
 Photo by Facebook.com/mendocinocoastbotanicalgardens

 Mendocino Coast Botanical Gardens offers visitors the chance to wander with their leashed dogs through formal gardens, coastal bluffs, pine forests and fern-covered canyons.
-The mild coastal climate ensures that something is always in bloom.
-Treats and dog bags await canine visitors upon arrival.
+The mild coastal climate ensures that something is always in bloom, no matter the season.
+You’ll find the “pawfect” opportunity to snap colorful photos of Fido enjoying his time among the flora.
+Best of all (for Fido), treats and waste bags await canine visitors upon arrival.